OpenSPP/doc_test/docs/index.md

 The project is currently under development, and everything is evolving rapidly as a result of our users' comments.
 If you have any questions or needs, please do not hesitate to contact the team through Github issues or our [Website](https://openspp.org/).

-To learn more, take a look at the [technical_reference/architecture](technical_reference/architecture) pages.
+To learn more, take a look at the [Architecture](technical_reference/architecture) page.

 ```{toctree}